dask/dask-blog/_posts/2022-07-15-documentation-framework.md

 ## How you can help

 Please raise issues on the dask issue tracker when you find holes in the docs!
+The largest gaps we see now are in "how to" which commonly are found via Google.
+So if you search for how to do something in Dask, and you're looking for copy-paste examples but can't find any then let us know.

-If you know how your needs fit into the diataxis framework even better :)
+If you see other gaps please let us know about those too.
+And if you know how your needs fit into the diataxis framework even better :)